 - What is happening in the Baptist General Conference;

-When Jesus said, “Don’t let your right hand know what your left hand is doing” (Matthew 6:3), he was not giving instructions on how the members of the body of Christ should relate to each other.
+When Jesus said, “Do not let your left hand know what your right hand is doing” (Matthew 6:3), he was not giving instructions on how the members of the body of Christ should relate to each other.
 He was saying, “when you give alms, toot your horn so softly that it can’t even be heard an arm’s length away” (see Matthew 6:2–4).

-When the body functions smoothly, with each member getting and having all the input it needs, then the ministry will flourish and all that happens will be “for the advancement and joy of your faith” (Philippians 1:25).
+When the body functions smoothly, with each member getting and having all the input it needs, then the ministry will flourish and all that happens will be “for your progress and joy in the faith” (Philippians 1:25).